Oppression: Socioeconomic, political, legal, cultural, and institutional oppression

-Oppression also refers to a more insidious type of manipulation and control, in this instance involving the subjugation and marginalization of specific groups of people within a country or society, such as: girls and women, boys and men, people of color, religious communities, citizens in poverty, LGBT people, youth and children, and many more.
-This socioeconomic, cultural, political, legal, and institutional oppression (hereinafter, "social oppression") probably occurs in every country, culture, and society, including the most advanced democracies, such as the United States, Japan, Costa Rica, Sweden, and Canada.
+Oppression also refers to the subjugation and marginalization of specific groups of people within a country or society, such as women, people of color, religious communities, citizens in poverty, LGBT people, youth and children, and more.
+This socioeconomic, cultural, political, legal, and social oppression can occur in every country, culture, and society, including advanced democracies.

-A single, widely accepted definition of social oppression does not yet exist, although there are commonalities.
-Taylor (2016) defined (social) oppression in this way:
+There is no single, widely accepted definition of social oppression.
+Philosopher Elanor Taylor defines social oppression in this way:

 Oppression is a form of injustice that occurs when one social group is subordinated while another is privileged, and oppression is maintained by a variety of different mechanisms including social norms, stereotypes and institutional rules.
 A key feature of oppression is that it is perpetrated by and affects social groups. ...
 [Oppression] occurs when a particular social group is unjustly subordinated, and where that subordination is not necessarily deliberate but instead results from a complex network of social restrictions, ranging from laws and institutions to implicit biases and stereotypes.
 In such cases, there may be no deliberate attempt to subordinate the relevant group, but the group is nonetheless unjustly subordinated by this network of social constraints.

-Harvey (1999) suggested the term "civilized oppression", which he introduced as follows:
+Philosopher Jean Harvey, suggests the term "civilized oppression", which she introduces as follows:

 It is harder still to become aware of what I call 'civilized Oppression,' that involves neither physical violence nor the use of law.
 Yet these subtle forms are by far the most prevalent in Western industrialized societies.
 This work will focus on issues that are common to such subtle oppression in several different contexts (such as racism, classism, and sexism) ...
 Analyzing what is involved in civilized oppression includes analyzing the kinds of mechanisms used, the power relations at work, the systems controlling perceptions and information, the kinds of harms inflicted on the victims, and the reasons why this oppression is so hard to see even by contributing agents.

-Research and theory development on social oppression has advanced apace since the 1980s with the publication of seminal books and articles, and the cross-pollination of ideas and discussion among diverse disciplines, such as: feminism, sociology, psychology, philosophy, and political science.
-Nonetheless, more fully understanding the problem remains an extremely complicated challenge for scholars.
-Improved understanding will likely involve, for example, comprehending more completely the historical antecedents of current social oppression; the commonalities (and lack thereof) among the various social groups damaged by social oppression (and the individual human beings who make up those groups); and the complex interplay between and amongst sociocultural, political, economic, psychological, and legal forces that cause and support oppression.